nicoboou/graph-attention-networks/README.md

-# graph-attention-networks
+# Graph Attention Networks 🧬

-Graph Attention Networks (GAT) used on Protein-Protein Interaction (PPI) dataset for multiclass classification task
+Graph Attention Networks (GAT) build *from scratch* used on Protein-Protein Interaction (PPI) 🧬 dataset for multiclass classification task